-UCSF is implementing an automated process to create an Active Directory and Email account for new faculty, postdoctoral fellows and staff on their first day employment.
+UCSF is implementing an automated process to create an Active Directory and Email account for new staff on their first day employment.

 mail@UCSF is a suite of products for UCSF email, calendaring, contact information, and spam filtering.